hajonsoft/hajonsoft-tiger/README.md

-### LISA Portal
+### HajOnSoft Web

-This react project allows hajonsoft administrator to login to alialiayman firebase account and perform operations like
+This react project allows hajonsoft customers to login to their own firebase account and perform haj and umrah tasks

 edit master translation
 edit customers